lsds/intravisor/runtime/musl-lkl/lkl/Documentation/process/howto.rst

 One of the best ways to put into practice your hacking skills is by fixing bugs reported by other people.
-Not only you will help to make the kernel more stable, but you'll also learn to fix real world problems and you will improve your skills, and other developers will be aware of your presence.
+Not only you will help to make the kernel more stable, you'll learn to fix real world problems and you will improve your skills, and other developers will be aware of your presence.
 Fixing bugs is one of the best ways to get merits among other developers, because not many people like wasting time fixing other people's bugs.

-To work on already reported bug reports, find a subsystem you are interested in.
+To work in the already reported bug reports, go to https://bugzilla.kernel.org.
-Check the MAINTAINERS file where bugs for that subsystem get reported to; often it will be a mailing list, rarely a bugtracker.
-Search the archives of said place for recent reports and help where you see fit.
-You may also want to check https://bugzilla.kernel.org for bug reports; only a handful of kernel subsystems use it actively for reporting or tracking, nevertheless bugs for the whole kernel get filed there.

 Mailing lists